MiskaChris/ArCE/README.md

   <div align=center><img width="790" height="160" src="https://github.com/MiskaChris/ArCE/blob/master/ArcE/basic_ArcE/实验8.png"/></div>
   Ablation experiments with/without residual learning on Wn18RR& FB15k-23

-  ## A Case Study for Multi-Source Descriptions
+##  Supplementary Experiments5：A Case Study for Multi-Source Descriptions
 We provide a case study to demonstrate the role of multi-source descriptions.
 Taking the entity “Barack Obama” as example, its two descriptions are as followings.

 DBpedia Description: “Barack Hussein Obama II is the 44th and current President of the United States, and the first African American to hold the office.
 Born in Honolulu, Hawaii, Obama is a graduate of Columbia University and Harvard Law School, where he served as president of the Harvard Law Review.
 He was a community organizer in Chicago before earning his law degree.
 He worked as a civil rights attorney and taught constitutional law at the University of Chicago Law School from 1992 to 2004.
 He served three terms representing the 13th District in the Illinois Senate from 1997 to 2004, running unsuccessfully for the United States House of Representatives in 2000.”
 Wikidata Description: “44th President of the United States of America”

 We can see that for an entity, there is usually a more comprehensive description in DBpedia than that in Wikidata.
 So DBpedia can provide richer semantic information for an entity, which would be of great helpful for generating its better representation.